Sudo-Whodo/pr-genius/docs/usage-guide.md

 - Clean up temporary files

 Note for M-series Mac users: The script automatically handles architecture differences by using `--container-architecture linux/amd64`.

+#### 2. Using Manual Workflow (GitHub UI)

+You can also trigger tests directly from GitHub's UI:

+1. Go to your repository's "Actions" tab
+2. Select "Test PR Analysis" workflow from the left sidebar
+3. Click "Run workflow" button
+4. Fill in the form:
+   - PR number (required, defaults to "1")
+   - Provider (optional, defaults to "openrouter")
+   - Model (optional)
+5. Click "Run workflow" to start the analysis

+This method is useful when you want to:

+- Test without local setup
+- Run multiple tests with different configurations
+- Share test results with team members
+- Debug issues in the GitHub Actions environment

+The workflow uses your repository's secrets (PAT_TOKEN and OPENROUTER_API_KEY) and provides the same functionality as local testing.

 ## LLM Providers